morrijm4/cookbook/recipes/one-pot-sausage-spinage-orzo/README.md

 - crushed red pepper (optional)
 - fresh basil, for garnish

-## How to cook
+## Instructions

 1. Add oil to a large skillet over medium heat.
 Once hot add onion and garlic.
    Cook for about 5 minutes, stirring often.
 2. Add the chicken sausage into the pan.
 Sauté for another 5-6 minutes or until golden.
 3. Add orzo to the pan and stir for 1 minute to toast.
 4. Add the chicken broth, coconut milk, salt, pepper and Italian seasoning.
    Stir to combine.

 ## References